c64scene-ar/64k-ought-to-be-enough/README.md

 *Misc:*

-* I used [Aresluna editor][1] to get the definition of each letter.
+* [Aresluna editor][1] was used to get the definition of each letter.
-* I used custom a script to automatically generate all the 110 primitives and bitsets.
+* We used a custom script to automatically generate all the 110 primitives and bitsets.

 ### Graphic Loading